pollfish/docs/ios.md

 Enables Pollfish in offerwall mode.
 If not specified Pollfish is shown as one survey at a time.

-Below you can see an example on how you can intialize Pollfish in offerwall mode:
+Below you can see an example on how you can intialize Pollfish in offerwall mode in an incentivized integration:
 <br/><br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```